-- Temperature over 100.4°F

-- Any of the following symptoms if the symptom is of greater intensity or frequency than what is normally experienced:
+- Temperature over 100.4°F and if medications were used to lower an individual's temperature. - Any of the following symptoms if the symptom is of greater intensity or frequency than what is normally experienced: - Cough - Shortness of breath or difficulty breathing - Chills - Repeated shaking with chills

-- Cough

-- Shortness of breath or difficulty breathing

-- Chills

-- Repeated shaking with chills

 - Muscle pain

 - Headache

 - Sore throat

 - Loss of taste or smell

 - Diarrhea

 - In the previous 14 days has had contact with someone with a confirmed diagnosis of COVID-19;

-- Is being interviewed for possible exposure to COVID-19;
+- Is under investigation for COVID-19; or

+- In the previous 14 days, have traveled to another state or country.